CBroemse/SimilaritYWriter20/README.md

   -- assume every pg function used has a certain (slope) in the function plotted at every
      Int (Natural number) there is a slope in all pg functions plotted together at every Int.
-If the solution of a matrix is an Int, is there another related order connecting between this plotted functions , exclusive to the solution ??....
+If the solution of a matrix is an Int, is there another related order connecting between these plotted functions , that is somehow unique to the solution ??....

   ![alt tag](https://github.com/CBroemse/SimilaritYWriter20/blob/master/source/pgInts.png)

   #####cell

-            -- SIMIVAL RUNS for  'Quirky example'
+        SIMIVAL RUNS for  'Quirky example'
         manifest the given li function with and without 'appropiate mathematical syntax' give a simiVal list to compare both states
         liSolution: a real Prior/Bias?!?
     e.g
 ["0*x + y + 0*z = 3","0*x + y + 0*z = 33*x + 0 + 0*z = 6","3*x + 0 + 0*z = 6","0*x + 0*y + z = 2","0*x + 0*y + z = 2x + y + z = 11","x + y + z = 11"]

-        liSolution is merely a symbolic type it has no use other then to be simivalued to other liSolutions
+        e.g > liM2 = ["00000","0xy0z=3x0y0z=6","x0y0z=6","0x0yz=2","01111","xyz=11"
+        is the main DATA example of this branch it is a 3x3 matrix + its solution in one [String]
   ![alt tag](https://github.com/CBroemse/SimilaritYWriter20/blob/master/source/explainCell.png)

   ![alt tag](https://github.com/CBroemse/SimilaritYWriter20/blob/master/source/explainCell2.png)

   ![alt tag](https://github.com/CBroemse/SimilaritYWriter20/blob/master/source/explainCell3.png)

-          example line 1, list 1 of the 'solution matrix' above cell  name   content -> 1 'filled cell'
+   example line 1, list 1 of the 'solution matrix' above

+       cell  name   content -> 1 'filled cell'
           >"  B     Byzyzyz"